Numero1729/Brain-Tumor-Segmentation-3D-U-net-model-/README.md

 Step 1: Get the data ready
 Download the dataset and unzip it.
-Here I have only used 20 image folders from the dataset.
+Here I have only used 20 image folders out of 369 folders from the mentioned dataset.
+Also only training image folder is used.
+Validation folder not used while running the project.
 Install nibabel library to handle nii files (https://pypi.org/project/nibabel/) Scale all volumes (using MinMaxScaler).
 Combine the three non-native volumes (T2, T1CE and Flair) into a single multi-channel volume.